- Visit Goodlettsville

 Frontier Life Focus Tour (Up to 79 students - $8.00 per student, 80 or more students - $10.00 per student)

 Travel back in time with a visit to North Carolina, untamed western frontier, with the Mansker's Station Focus Tour.
 This tour will make history come to life for school groups of all ages with live demonstrations and hands-on activities.
-In this tour, we offer activities such as trading, woodworking, blacksmithing, and an 18th century schoolhouse lesson.
-Other activities may include gardening, laundry, or games.
+In this tour, activities may include trading, woodworking, blacksmithing, an 18th century schoolhouse lesson, gardening, laundry, or games.
 Activities and demonstrations available may vary depending on weather, time of year, and volunteer availability.
 This tour is approximately 2 hours.